 Unfortunately, as of October 25th, 2025, political injustice against Mayor Imamoglu and other opposition party politicians continues.
 More mayors were arrested.

 Ayni Sandık, Farklı Adalet / Same Ballot, Different Justice is an interactive installation featuring portraits of Turkish mayors.
-The work will be presented at Brewery Artwalk on October 25, 2025, confronting viewers with the question of how justice can differ — even when the vote is cast from the same ballot box.
+The work presented at Brewery Artwalk on October 25, 2025, confronts viewers with the question of how justice can differ — even when the vote is cast from the same ballot box.

-Each portrait presents a clean public image of a Turkish mayor on the front — name, office, election — and a hidden backstory revealed by lifting a flap.
+During that exhibition, each portrait presented a clean public image of a Turkish mayor on the front — name, office, election — and a hidden backstory revealed by lifting a flap.
 Viewers physically uncover what’s beneath: arrests, trials, or political repression.

 Comments are closed.